 In brief, it is normally said that women did not study tea before the Meiji period but Rebecca’s important research shows that women were involved in tea culture during the Edo period.
 Among them was the female poet Tagami Kikusha, and she wants to introduce her to American people so they can learn about this women who, like her, led a diverse life.
 She has also started a tea club with graduate students at her university, and so she is leading a happy life.

 Australia, Aomori, California, and then Edo.
-She connects space and time in a way you would not imagine.
+She overcomes space and time to connect human lives.
 And there is her future research too.
 How exciting to think what Rebecca’s research will become next.